 Sort or Remove?
 Which One is Used More Frequently?

-Let us have a look at how sorting looks like when using RoadMunk (which, by the way, is a pretty neat
+Let us have a look at yet another UX fail – sorting with RoadMunk (which, by the way, is a pretty neat

 Hm, now this is weird.
 The “edit” (name change) and “remove from roadmap” are used like once in a while (weeks? months?) while sorting is what you do frequently when browsing your data.
 So what sense does it makes to group these functions together?
 And why break the well-known pattern that users are accustomed